 Let's start with a very basic item...the computer.
 Hopefully, everyone is already using a laptop as their main office machine.
-If not, expect some popular models of laptops to be in short supply.
+As expected, some popular models of laptops are still in short supply.
 Worst case, you may have to find a Best Buy, Target, Walmart, etc. and see if you can purchase a consumer-grade machine.
 If you planned properly, laptop users are already configured for remote access.
 Perhaps now would be a good time to modify your infrastructure plans and budget for laptops and docking stations for those folks that need a mobility option.
+You may even consider docking stations for home use in addition to one at the office.

-Some firms are telling all employees to work from home.
-Believe it or not, people are picking up their work computers, monitors, keyboards and all other peripherals on their desk and taking them home.
-We can't imagine the headaches the IT support people will have instructing a user to connect all the cords and devices up properly, not to mention configuring the desktop to connect to the home network.
+Many firms have already adapted and have their employees working from home.
+Believe it or not, in the early days of responding to the pandemic, some people picked up their work computers, monitors, keyboards and all other peripherals on their desk and took them home.
+We can't imagine the headaches the IT support people had instructing a user to connect all the cords and devices up properly, not to mention configuring the desktop to connect to the home network.
 Our suggestion is to avoid taking desktops home and just deal with laptops and home machines.
 It will save a lot of headaches, wasted time and support costs.
 Speaking of home machines...they bring a whole new set of problems and liability which we'll address later.

-If your employees are working from home (or other remote location) for an extended period of time, we recommend having an external monitor, full-size keyboard (wireless preferred) and mouse available.
+Many firms are trying to determine when they will resume full or partial operation and have employees return to the office.
+Some employees are now back at the office but the majority seem to be home (and they have been home for months!)
+If they haven't upgraded their home work environment, we recommend having an external monitor, full-size keyboard (wireless preferred) and mouse available.
 You will be much more productive with a full-sized keyboard and a larger screen.
 Another consideration is printing.
 Understand that you may need to help your employees configure their home printer (if they have one) to work with the firm's computer.
 If they don't need to print, so much the better.
 That should pretty much do it for the hardware requirements.